derivia/study-notes/notes/WEB.md

 #### Proxy

-Learn about the proxy design pattern and when it should be used.

 * [ ] [Proxy Pattern](https://refactoring.guru/design-patterns/proxy)
 * [ ] [Proxy Example](https://www.dofactory.com/javascript/proxy-design-pattern)
 * [ ] [Wikipedia - Proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern)

 #### Chain of responsibility

-Learn about the chain of responsibility design pattern and when it should be used.

 * [ ] [Chain of Responsibility Pattern](https://refactoring.guru/design-patterns/chain-of-responsibility)
 * [ ] [Chain of Responsibility Example](https://www.dofactory.com/javascript/chain-of-responsibility-design-pattern)